rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 If Bitcoin is true,
  its total value is the true value of money itself.
-That is, Bitcoin has no utility other than as money.
+This is because Bitcoin has no utility other than as money.
 Even gold has industrial uses, meaning part of its value is separate from its monetary premium.

-Bitcoin -- unlike gold, silver, and real-estate -- is pure monetary premium.
+> Bitcoin -- unlike gold, silver, and real-estate --
+>  is pure monetary premium.

 Fiat money is also a pure monetary premium, except its supply is theoretically infinite,